-One factor they can take into account is your behaviour, or the behaviour of a member of your household, if this would affect your suitability as a tenant.
+One factor a local authority can take into account in deciding whether you have reasonable preference for social housing is your behaviour, or the behaviour of a member of your household, if this affects your suitability as a tenant.
 This means you can be given lower priority than someone else with reasonable preference, because you or someone living with you has a history of anti-social behaviour.

-You should be able to request a review of the level of priority you are given - there is likely to be a deadline by which you have to do this.
+You should be able to request a review of the level of priority you are given - there is likely to be a deadline by which you must do this.